-The long-term goal of this project is to identify abiotic factors associated with increased onion maggot pressure and control failures and to evaluate how those factors may impact control measures, specifically seed treatments.
+The long-term goal of this project is to identify environmental factors associated with increased onion maggot pressure and control failures in NY commercial onion.
+This information will be used to identify fields at risk for substantial onion maggot damage for improved management.
 To achieve this goal, I propose the following objectives:

 2) Assess uptake and dissipation of novel, reduced-risk seed treatments used in the control of onion maggot.

-The purpose of this project is to evaluate how climate and soil conditions, specifically soil moisture, impact the abundance of onion maggot, Delia antiqua (Diptera: Anthomyiidae) and to assess the performance of insecticide seed treatments used for its control.
+The purpose of this project is to evaluate how environmental factors impact the abundance of onion maggot, Delia antiqua (Diptera: Anthomyiidae) and to assess the performance of insecticide seed treatments used for its control.
 The goal of this research is to improve prediction and management of this pest and to reduce grower reliance on chlorpyrifos, an organophosphate insecticide applied as a drench treatment at planting in an attempt to improve onion maggot control provided by insecticide seed treatments.

 New York accounts for over 90% of production in the Northeast and ranks 6th in national onion production.
 With an annual value of 40-50 million dollars, onion is one of the most important vegetable crops grown in the state (NASS 2017).
 Closely related to other root feeding maggot species, including seedcorn maggot (Delia platura) and cabbage maggot (Delia radicum), onion maggot feeds on the below-ground portion of onions (roots and bulb).
 As adults, flies lay their eggs on or at the base of onion plants and once hatched, the larvae move into the root zone, enter the basal plate, and begin feeding.
 Onion seedlings are most susceptible to damage by onion maggot, which can result in crop losses greater than 50% (Taylor et al. 2001; Nault et al. 2006a).
 For this reason, protecting the crop against this pest is essential.

 Growers manage onion maggot using a combination of cultural controls (e.g. crop sanitation) and insecticides applied at planting, primarily as seed treatments.
 Currently, the most widely adopted seed treatment package is Syngenta’s FarMore®FI500, which includes two active ingredients against onion maggot, thiamethoxam (neonicotinoid) and spinosad (spinosyn).
 Thiamethoxam alone is not effective against onion maggot, suggesting that spinosad is the most important of the two (Nault et al. 2006b).
 Spinosad, a reduced-risk insecticide, is labeled as a foliar spray on many fruit and vegetable crops but is labeled as a seed treatment exclusively on onion.
 For many growers, FarMore®FI500 is highly effective, and growers achieve >90% control of onion maggot.
 However, a subset of NY growers consistently experiences onion maggot control failures.
 This is surprising given that those with damage and those without plant onions in the same soil type (muck soils), employ similar management strategies, cultivate the same varieties, plant at the same seed density, and seldom rotate out of onions.
 Consequently, growers facing control failures often resort to augmenting seed treatments with in-furrow drenches of chlorpyrifos (Lorsban®), sometimes at rates far greater than those recommended.
-Field trials have shown that chlorpyrifos is not very effective against onion maggot (Nault et al. 2006c).
-Moreover, due to concerns regarding negative non-target environmental and health effects, resistance, and future availability, chlorpyrifos likely will be phased out of use.
-Therefore, research is needed to understand what factors are associated with high onion maggot pressure and failure of seed treatments to protect against the pest.
+Field trials have shown that chlorpyrifos is not very effective against onion maggot and that D. antiqua are resistant to chlorpyrifos in New York (Nault et al. 2006c).
+Because growers are limited in their management options, identifying at-risk fields is essential.

-Objective 1: To assess the effect of abiotic factors (temperature and moisture) on adult abundance and larval damage by onion maggot.
+Objective 1: To assess the effect of environmental factors on adult abundance and larval damage by onion maggot.

 Objective 2: Assess uptake and dissipation of novel, reduced-risk seed treatments used in the control of onion maggot.